Independent Living FAQs

 Who can move to Arbutus Park Retirement Community?

-How does the independent payment process work for continuing care at Arbutus?
+How does the independent payment process work for continuing care at Arbutus Park?

 Do I still pay property taxes or home insurance?

-No. The cottages, townhouses and Parker Ridge homes are owned and maintained by Arbutus Park Retirement Community.
+No. The cottages are owned and maintained by Arbutus Park Retirement Community.
 The resident does not need to worry about paying property and school taxes or home and liability insurance.
 These expenses are covered by Arbutus Park Retirement Community.
-Arbutus does recommend that residents purchase a renter’s insurance policy to cover personal belongings within a living unit.
+Arbutus Park does recommend that residents purchase a renter’s insurance policy to cover personal belongings within a living unit.

-My appliances aren’t that old, can I bring them to use in my new cottage, townhouse or home?
+My appliances aren’t that old, can I bring them to use in my new cottage?

 Yes.
-Residents are permitted to bring their own appliances if they prefer.
+Residents are permitted to bring their own appliances if they prefer, provided they fit the space and are the same style hook-up.

 Am I permitted to bring my pet?

 We love dogs, cats and any other domestic pets.
-Residents are allowed to bring furry best friend(s) to Arbutus however, pets are required to be on a leash when outside and the owner is required to clean up after the pet.
+Residents are allowed to bring furry best friend(s) to Arbutus Park however, pets are required to be on a leash when outside and the owner is required to clean up after the pet.
+Documentation of current shots and vaccines will be requested.

 Is there a meal plan or meal service provided?